kalibera/rchk/README.md

 The tools can be installed automatically into a Singularity container and invoke that container from command line to check a single package.
-This is the easiest way to checking a package (Singularity requires Linux, in principle it is very similar to Docker).
-See [Singularity Instructions](doc/SINGULARITY.md)], [Installation](doc/INSTALLATION.md).
+This is the easiest way to checking a package (Singularity requires Linux, it has similar features to Docker).
+See [Singularity Instructions](doc/SINGULARITY.md), [Installation](doc/INSTALLATION.md).
 I've tested on Ubuntu 18.04 as host system.

 The tools can also be installed automatically into a Virtualbox or Docker